 KU Medical Center now offers Unconscious Bias (UB) training as one strategy to advance our goals of building a diverse and inclusive institution.
 UB is the phenomenon of hidden bias that emerges from individual lived experiences, particularly in the moment of decision-making.
 UB plays can impact the workplace, educational institutions and the healthcare setting through organizational culture, individual decision-making and policies such as admissions decisions, performance management, and quality care.

 Learning about UB and how to mitigate bias can help us make more purposeful decisions for the university.

-Training for your department or team also is available by request by filling out the myKUMC request form.
-The training is 2-hours, in-person.
+Training for your department or team also is available on request by filling out the Unconscious Bias Training Request Form.
+The in-person training is 2-hours long.